Skip to main content

 Web Page

 Whats On Web Page … Founding Documents Encounter the original founding documents of the United States in the National Archives Rotunda, the permanent home of the Declaration of Independence, Constitution of the United States, and Bill of Rights.
 These three documents, known collectively as the Charters of Freedom, have been instrumental to the founding and philosophy of the United States.
-View Founding Documents Current Exhibitions View All …
+View Founding Documents Current Exhibitions Featured Document Snapshots of Service: The 250th Anniversary of the U.S. …

 The National Archives in Washington, DC